Welcome to the website of award-winning author Linda Newbery. Here you can read about publications, news and events, using the links.

 Read more here, with a range of Mini's brilliant illustrations.

-I'm honoured to welcome the third guest to my this series: John Oberg, from the United States.
+I'm honoured to welcome the third guest to my series: John Oberg, from the United States.
 An influential campaigner, speaker and trainer, John devotes his life to raising awareness of animal matters, and helps others to make a difference too.
 Find out more here ...

 Big thanks to John for answering my questions!